hardikdiyora/calculator_task/README.md

  - **Maven** as Build tool
  - **Data Driven** test strategy

+ **NOTE : Please follow the "Solution.pdf" for details.

  #### Steps to execute:
 1. Clone the code.
 2. Import the code into IDE for better visibility. (preferably, Intellij IDEA with maven auto-import enabled)